-A properly staffed RC has at least four (4) people, including two (2) with the ability and appropriate State of NJ qualifications to operate a motorboat.
+A properly staffed RC using the See Which One and/or the safety boats has at least 2 people on Sunday and 1 on Wednesday, one of these people must have the ability and appropriate State of NJ qualifications to operate a motorboat.
 The RC Chairman is the Captain of the RC boat.
 If you cannot make your assigned date, contact another HSC member and exchange places.
 Both members should update the Sign Up Genius roster and inform the RC Chairman of the changes.

 Read the SAILING INSTRUCTIONS in this booklet.
-The RC Chairman should obtain a key for the RC Boat and shed, usually from the Fleet Captain.
+The RC Chairman should obtain a key for the RC Boat and trailers, usually from the Fleet Captain.

-The RC Chair should time their preparation activities to ensure that the first race starts promptly at 1:30
+The RC Chair should time their preparation activities to ensure that the first race starts promptly at 1:30pm on Sundays and 6pm on week nights or 4:30pm for afternoon series.